3DGI/cityjson/crates/cityjson-lib/docs/engineering.md

 The capital `I` prefix in signatures is an abbreviation for *Indexed*, such as `IGeometry` stands for *Indexed Geometry*.
 *Indexed* refers to the indexed boundary representation, where only the vertex indices are stored in the geometry boundary instead of the coordinates.

+Some boundary representations have the same depth.
+To collectively refer to boundaries of the same depth, the *aggregate* prefix is used.
+The boundary-aggregations of the same depth are:

+- `multisurface`, `compositesurface`, `shell` --> `aggregatesurface`
+- `multisolid`, `compositesolid` --> `aggregatesolid`

 # Engineering choices

 ## Coordinate precision and representation